dwilliamsLab/dwilliams-lab-website/index.md

 The relationship between the host and microbiota in barrier mucosal tissues is delicate and requires communication between microbes and host cells to initiate, adapt, and terminate responses in a manner that protects the host from infection and allows beneficial microbes to survive and thrive.
 Our lab is interested in understanding what governs host-microbe communication in health and disease at the oral barrier.

-We use a combination of systems immunology to probe and characterize the oral barrier in different disease contexts, in addition to developing and applying biologic tools that enable targeted study of host-microbe interactions.
+We develop and apply biologic tools that enable targeted study of host-microbe interactions at the oral barrier.
+Additionally, we use systems immunology to probe and characterize the oral barrier in different disease contexts.

 [Read more](research)